 This program encompasses the competencies necessary for a professional Medical Assistant.
 Specific education includes performing administrative and clinical procedures in settings such as physician offices, clinics and ambulatory settings.
 Courses are sequenced to build skill level.
 Medical Assisting is a growing occupation in New Mexico and the United States.
 This program of study is oriented to students who have an aptitude for organization and health-care systems.
-The goal of the program is to prepare competent entry-level medical assistants in the knowledge, skills and behavior learning domains essential to providing competent and caring services.
+The goal of the program is to prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains essential to providing safe and caring services.

 Eligibility for application to the medical assisting program includes the following: successful completion of HLCR 113 Med Term, MATH 102, ENGL 111, and OFTC 111.
 Math and Biology courses must have been completed within five years prior to enrollment in the medical assisting program.